 CerviCusco counts on the generous support of several organizations.

 Merck, a global pharmaceutical company, discovers, develops and provides innovative products and services that save and improve lives around the world.
-Merck has donated 85,200 doses of the Gardasil vaccine, which has enabled CerviCusco to vaccinate thousands of Peruvian men, women and children against HPV, which causes most cases of cervical and other types of cancers.
-Since 2016, Merck has been sending skilled Global Health Fellow volunteers on three-month rotations to strengthen the work CerviCusco in the areas of strategy, finance, community relations and marketing.
+Merck has donated 85,200 doses of the HPV vaccine, which has enabled CerviCusco to vaccinate thousands of Peruvian men, women and children against HPV, which causes most cases of cervical and other types of cancers.
+In 2016, CerviCusco became the first non-profit organization in Latin America to receive Merck Global Health Fellow volunteers for three-month rotations to strengthen the work of CerviCusco in the areas of strategy, finance, community relations, cancer education and marketing.
+As one of 10 non-profit organizations selected worldwide annually, CerviCusco has received this award three times.

 INEN is the Peruvian National Cancer Institute, located in Lima.
 Cervi Cusco partners with INEN to reduce the morbidity and mortality of breast cancer.